PavaS279/Financial-Fortress/features-list.md

 ### 2. UPI Scam Detector
 - **AI-Powered Analysis:** Utilizes a Genkit AI flow to analyze UPI transaction details for signs of fraudulent activity.
-- **Detailed Input Form:** Users can enter transaction amount, recipient details (name/ID and type), description, and any reference codes.
+- **Detailed Input Form:** Users can enter transaction amount, recipient details, description, and an optional reference code.
 - **Comprehensive Results:** The analysis returns:
     - A **Risk Score** from 1-10, with a color-coded progress bar.
     - A clear **Risk Level** badge (Low, Medium, High).